Elon Musk says Twitter will revise how it verifies users

 Oct 30 (Reuters) - Twitter will revise its user verification process, Elon Musk said in a tweet on Sunday, just days after he took over one of the world's most influential social media platforms.

-"Whole verification process is being revamped right now", Musk said in his tweet without giving more details on what may change.
+"Whole verification process is being revamped right now", Musk said in his tweet without giving more details.

 Users would have to subscribe to Twitter Blue at $4.99 a month or lose their "verified" badges if the project moves forward, according to the report.